About the author

 His latest work was an analysis of the German BayWa Group.
 The group, which operates worldwide, is currently experiencing severe financial difficulties.
 The author's findings:

-The author's research was published in English under the headline 'Stop the Three Activities' in IFRS 18 (2024).
+The author's research was published by EFRAG under the headline i Stop the 'Three Activities' in IFRS 18 (2024).

-Early in his career, the author was involved in coding business transactions.
+Early in his career, the author was involved in encoding business transactions.
 At that time, digital accounting systems had just been developed.
 In 2001, he led a team that revised a bookkeeping guide for future farmers.
 This material eliminated the "debit and credit" convention.